Welcome to Nominet’s privacy notice.

 We use third party services to track how our services are used:

 We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us.

 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

 We may disclose your personal data in accordance with our data release policy.

-In order to fulfil the purposes set out in the table in paragraph 4 above, we may share your personal data with internal and external third parties.
+In order to fulfil the purposes set out in the table in Section 4 above, we may share your personal data with internal and external third parties.
 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 In addition, we will share your personal data where we are under a legal obligation to do so.

 We may transfer and store personal data outside the European Economic Area (EEA).
 It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
 Such staff maybe engaged in, among other things, the processing or fulfilment of applications, and the provision of support services.
 We will take all steps necessary to ensure that personal data is handled lawfully and securely and in accordance with this privacy notice.